aVolpe/aVolpe.github.io/_posts/2015-10-19-postgresql-audit-with-flyway.md

 If you use [Flyway][flyway] to handle your database migrations it can be tedious to update your triggers at every change.
-Thankfully, flyway has [callbacks][flyway-callbacks], with this callbacks you can execute arbitrarily java code in various phases, a particular useful callback is the `afterMigrate`, this callback is execute after every migration.
+Thankfully, flyway has [callbacks][flyway-callbacks], with these callbacks you can arbitrarily execute java code in various phases, a particular useful callback is the `afterMigrate`, this callback is executed after every migration.

 ## Configuration ##